O-T-O-Z/deep-celebs/README.md

 * `python attributes.py` to train the attribute recognition model.
 * `python landmarks.py` to train the landmark prediction model.
 * `python multi_task.py` to train the multi-task model.
-* `python eval_attributes.py` to evaluate the attribute recognition model.
-* `python eval_landmarks.py` to evaluate the landmark prediction model.